hero background image

 Microservices

-Using the MACH software development concept, engineers build digital solutions consisting of interrelated components, or microservices.
-Each microservice works independently, so developers can change and improve separate software elements with minimal disruption to the entire system.
+Following the MACH concept, engineers build software as a collection of components, or microservices.
+The microservices are loosely coupled which allows them to operate independently, so developers can change and improve any of them with minimal disruption to the rest of the system.

 API-first